 In four dimensions one can no longer describe a rotation as being about an axis, because there are two axes perpendicular to every plane and there would be an ambiguity in the description.
 In higher dimensions there are even more axes perpendicular to each plane, so a rotation in n dimensions is best described as being in an (n−1)-dimensional hyperplane in a direction from one unit vector towards another.

 The definitions above of generators in terms of outer products are in vector notation, and so can be extended immediately to describe rotation in any hyperplane defined by two n-dimensional vectors.
 Given any two orthogonal unit vectors n1 and n2, which means

 the generator of rotations in the hyperplane spanned by the two vectors is

 Forming powers of this generator,

 the n-dimensional rotation matrix is simply

-The difference of sign in the last term compared to Rodrigues’ rotation formula is due to an extra minus sign in the neighboring outer product.
+The difference of sign in the last term compared to Rodrigues’ rotation formula is due to an extra minus sign from the neighboring outer product.
 This n×n matrix can now be applied to an n-dimensional vector to find its final value after rotation in the specified hyperplane.

 Given two vectors that are not orthogonal, one can apply the Gram-Schmidt orthogonality process, renormalize the second vector and form the rotation matrix with the two newly orthogonal unit vectors.
 And that is precisely what Mathematica does in producing answers so quickly in any number of dimensions.
 The exponentiation has already been carried out in the general formula and does not need to be done explicitly for every particular case, and forming the n×n matrix is trivial for Mathematica.